How are CT scans made?

 Computed tomography (CT) uses X-ray photons for image production, with digital reconstruction.

 This imaging procedure uses the CT scanner, which consists of an X-ray tube and detectors.
-The tube produces an X-ray beam that passes through the patient and is captured by the detectors, followed by a reconstruction to create a 2D or 3D image.
+The tube produces an X-ray beam that passes through the patient and is captured by the detectors, followed by reconstruction to create a 2D or 3D image.
 Contrast media such as intravenous and oral contrast agents may be employed during a CT study.

 Common CT clinical applications include: